 Storing, Freezing & Reheating

-Store leftover soup in the fridge for up to 4 days in an airtight container.
+Refrigerate: Store leftover soup in the fridge for up to 4 days in an airtight container.
 If you have a lot and you know you won't be reheating it all simultaneously, it's a good idea to portion it out so that you only take out what you need.

-To freeze it, allow the soup to cool completely, and transfer it to a freezer-friendly container.
+Freeze: Allow the soup to cool completely, and transfer it to a freezer-friendly container.
 Keep frozen for up to 1 month.
 Thaw in the fridge overnight.

 This soup is great for toddlers, so if you want to freeze even smaller portions, pour the soup into ice cube trays!

-Reheat the soup on the stove over medium-low heat or if it's just a single serving, the microwave will work.
+Reheat: Reheat the soup on the stove over medium-low heat or if it's just a single serving, the microwave will work.
 You can also warm the soup back up in the Instant Pot and keep it on the warm function for a long time!

 Instant Pot Butternut Squash Soup